-The Silk Road, an open-access online annual publication of the Silkroad Foundation, has just published its first issue under the editorship of Justin M. Jacobs, an associate professor in the History Department.
+The Silk Road, an open-access online annual publication of The Silk Road House, has just published its first issue under the editorship of Justin M. Jacobs, an associate professor in the History Department.
 Jacobs took over editing duties of the journal in 2018, after more than fifteen years in the capable hands of former editor Daniel C. Waugh, professor emeritus of history at the University of Washington.
 Once a print and online publication, The Silk Road now appears exclusively on a customized Edspace website hosted by AU.

 The recently published Volume 16 contains articles on recent excavations of Xiongnu graves in Tuva, Japanese spies in Inner Asia, Sogdians in Khotan, Persians in Tang China, a Chinese celadon in Novgorod, comparison of Hun and Mongol military technologies, the Blue Room at Panjikent, and book reviews.
 The content of the journal is designed to appeal both to scholars and an educated generalist audience alike.